 In April 2021 we launched an international design competition for our new Cold War Veterans Memorial.
 After reviewing multiple inspiring design submissions, we have narrowed it down to four talented finalists.
-From June to October, we will be working with the finalists and aim to make the official announcement of the chosen design in November 2021.
+From now until February 2022 we will be working with the four finalists.
+The official announcement of the chosen design will be made in March 2022.

 To learn more about the latest design competition updates, visit the website.